dji-sdk/Onboard-SDK-Doc/source/sample-doc/msdk-comm.md

 ### ROS

-The supported commands are:
+The supported demos are:

-* Obtain Control
-* Release Control
+* Position Control Demo
-* Take Off
-* Landing
-* Get SDK Version
-* Arm
-* Disarm
-* Go Home
-* Take Photo
-* Start Video
-* Stop Video
-* Draw Circle Demo
+* Camera - Gimbal Demo
-* Draw Square Demo
+* Missions Demo
-* Gimbal Control Demo
+* Mobile - SDK Communication Demo
-* Attitude Control Demo
+* MFIO Demo
-* Virtual RC Test

 ACK returned will be displayed on the Mobile app.

 ### STM32

-STM32 platform responds to mobile commands by default. **When not in simulator mode, sending mobile commands will cause the motor to spin and drone to fly.
-Use with care!** The supported commands are:
+STM32 platform responds to mobile commands by default.
+The supported commands are:

 * Obtain Control
 * Release Control